AppDaemon/appdaemon/docs/APPGUIDE.rst

 Callback Constraints
 --------------------

+Users can add constraints when registering callbacks that prevent the callback from being executed unless certain conditions are met.
+These constraints only apply to the specific callback and registration that they're used with.

 Constraints are a feature of AppDaemon that removes the need for repetition of some common coding checks.
 Many apps will wish to process their callbacks only when certain conditions are met, e.g.,